johnrigler/Godot-Project/README.md

 Wishlist and projects.

 1. Read and write files in midi (*.MID) format.
 I have explored this a bit and it seems to be pretty doable.
-I have added some test *.mid files.
-They are in binary.
-I don't see a module in Godot for this, but especially in these early stages, it appears that we can pretty much paste notes into a row and set a record size and stuff just works.
+I have added an example from a different project: "Control.gd".
+This creates a sample file.

 This is the very difficult to understand spec:

 https://www.music.mcgill.ca/~ich/classes/mumt306/StandardMIDIfileformat.html

-But if you just turn a *.mid file into hex and hack at it, it isn't so hard.
 Very helpful is this site that lets you build and test out *.mid files:

 https://signal.vercel.app/